12-bar blues chords

 2nd package: These are very common chords for using together in blues in the key of E. The next step when you have become comfortable is try to hammer-on on the third string for the E chord plus shifting between A7 and XX2222.

 3rd package: Here is a way to play blues with one movable shape.
 The journey goes from the 2nd via the 7th and 9th frets in which the bass and root note and is the same.
 These particular chords can be seen as voicings with the 5th omitted.
-Notice that the chords are based on a partial E7 shape (022130).
+Note that the chords are based on a partial E7 shape (022130).
 So, it's also possible to play A7 as X7768X and B7 as X998 10 X, or with E as pedal note (07768X / 0998 10 X).

 To avoid the long jump back to 1st position, you could choose to play the E7 (I) chord as XX675X.

-12 Bar Blues in E example
+12-bar Blues in E example

 Below is one way to play the chords in a 12-bar progression.
 Start from top left and play four beats per measure.